Cogniscape stores semantic descriptions of what happened in your codebase — never the code itself.

 Understanding LLM-reconstructed content

 This is the most important section of this document.
-Even with all code stripped from stored data, you may occasionally see what looks like source code in an MCP Reader response.
+Even with all code stripped from stored data, you may occasionally see what looks like source code in a Cogniscape MCP response.
 Here is why.What the knowledge graph actually contains

-When Cogniscape processes a sanitized episode, the Graphiti engine uses an LLM to extract entities and facts in natural language.
-For example, from a pull request review that discusses a timestamp bug fix, the graph might store: Entities:addNotification— “A helper function that captures the current ID before incrementing to ensure correct timestamp alignment in notification creation.”currentId— “A variable used to generate sequential notification IDs and corresponding timestamp offsets.”
+When Cogniscape processes a sanitized event, our AI engine extracts entities and facts in natural language.
+For example, from a pull request review that discusses a timestamp bug fix, the graph might store the following (function and variable names are extracted from PR discussions, not from source code): Entities:addNotification— “A helper function that captures the current ID before incrementing to ensure correct timestamp alignment in notification creation.”currentId— “A variable used to generate sequential notification IDs and corresponding timestamp offsets.”

-- “The addNotification helper was introduced to fix an off-by-one bug in the MSW handler where the template literal evaluated before the ID increment.”
+- “The addNotification helper was introduced to fix an off-by-one bug where the template literal evaluated before the ID increment.”

 How code-like content appears in responses

-When you query the MCP Reader — for example, asking “What technical issues were found in the notifications PR?” — the following happens:- The MCP Reader searches the knowledge graph and retrieves relevant entities and facts
+When you query the Cogniscape MCP — for example, asking “What technical issues were found in the notifications PR?” — the following happens:- The Cogniscape MCP searches the knowledge graph and retrieves relevant entities and facts

 - These results are passed to your LLM (the one powering your Claude Code, Claude Desktop, or other MCP client)